 Read below how to purchase multi-ride cards through the Olympus app and when they are more advantageous than a subscription.

-The Coronavirus crisis has forced many companies to allow their employees to telecommute.
+COVID-19 forced many companies to allow their employees to telecommute.
 It has shown that working from home is both possible and even efficient.
+Telecommuting is ‘the new normal’.

-At Olympus Mobility, we believe that telecommuting will remain the norm for a long time to come.
-It will certainly become fully established in our society.
-Employees who are allowed to work from home two or three days a week will be much happier, simply because they will save time by not having to commute.
-This is a good thing, because everyone knows that happy employees are more productive and that a company can only benefit from this.
+Employees who are allowed to work from home two or three days a week are much happier, simply because they will save time by not having to commute.
+And everyone knows that happy employees are more productive.
+A company only benefits from this.

 This shift already offers opportunities to reconsider the high mobility cost of commuting.
 At present, companies often opt for a subscription formula.
 But is it always the most beneficial option?
 The choice between a multi-ride card or subscription is no longer automatically in the latter’s favour.